thumbnail_20191203_123807

 Many of the mortgage lenders can tap into cheap funding enabling them to borrow at just over 0.1%.
 This has led to banks and building societies offering their best ever deals.

-You will typically need a deposit of between 40% and 25% to access the sub-1% mortgages with the competitively priced arrangement fees.
+You will typically need a deposit of between 40% and 35% to access the most competitively priced rates.
+However, fixed rates are not much more expensive when borrowers have a 20% or 25% deposit.